-All examinations are held through the proctored Kryterion HOST® network, at over 650 computer-testing locations world-wide.
+All examinations are held through the proctored Kryterion HOST® network at hundreds of computer-testing locations world-wide.
 Please note that most testing centers will likely be closed for holiday and each testing center has its own hours of operation and seating availability.
 The CHMM, CHMP examinations are to be completed in 3 hours and the CDGP examination is to be completed in 3.5 hours.
 Find a testing center near you

 The CHMM & CHMP applications require a non-refundable $175 application fee, an uploaded copy of your official college transcript or diploma (if applicable for CHMP), and two electronic reference evaluations.
 The CDGP application requires a non-refundable $175 application fee and two electronic reference evaluations.The Applications to take IHMM examinations expire 12 months from the date your application is approved.
 You must complete the examination within that time, or you will have to start over as a new candidate, and meet whatever requirements are in effect at that time.